 Photo 6: Template-strips of photos to be turned into the grooved reliefs

-Interestingly, also in Photo 6 you will see that in the left-hand panel set of photo strips marked #2 there is a small image of a person towards the top of the right photo strip located directly to the right of the #2 marker (three heads above that of Josip Tito).
-This image is unquestionably of the sculptor of the memorial itself, Slavko Tihec.
+Interestingly, also in Photo 6, you will see that in the left-hand panel set of photo strips marked #2 there is a small image of a person towards the top of the right photo strip located directly to the right of the #2 marker (three heads above that of Josip Tito).
+This image unquestionably depicts an image of the sulptor of this memorial, Slavko Tihec.
 Photo 7 shows an enlarged version of this photo segment highlighting the portrait in a red square.
 As this particular section of the completed monument is quite high up and angled as it exists currently, it makes closer scrutiny difficult so it is not clear whether this image of Tihec made it into the final form of the sculpture.
 If it did, it would be the only Yugoslav monument that I am aware of where an image of the work's sculptor or artist made it into the final product.

 Photo 7: A close up of Photo 4 showing Slavko Tihec